ski helmet buyers guide

 Ski and Snowboard Helmet Buyer's Guide

 Everyone knows the safety benefits of wearing a helmet while tearing up the slopes, but what makes a good ski helmet?
-Lots of details go into choosing a ski helmet, and knowing how to buy a ski helmet involves more than just finding one in your favorite color.
+Lots of details go into choosing a helmet, and knowing how to buy a one involves more than just finding one in your favorite color.

-This ski helmet buyer guide will cover everything from how to size a snowboard helmet and how tight a snowboard helmet should be to how to pick snowboard helmet features that suit your style.
+This helmet buyer guide will cover everything from how to size a helmet and how tight a helmet should be to how to pick helmet features that suit your style.
 Keep reading for all the answers to your hottest helmet questions this snow season.

-In this "How To" video we discuss the importance of wearing a helmet and how to properly size a helmet.
+In this "How To" video we discuss the importance of wearing a helmet and how to properly size a it.

 10 Common Ski and Snowboard Helmet Questions and Answers